trading glossary

 I

-Traders/institutions often have large orders to be executed in the market, and placing a large order all at once in the order book could be disadvantageous, as it may reveal their intentions.
-To assist them with this, the trader/institution can use a hidden, algorithmic type of order known as an Iceberg.
+Traders and institutions often have large orders to be executed in the market, and placing a large order all at once in the order book could be disadvantageous, as it may reveal their intentions.
+To assist them with this, the trader or institution can use a hidden, algorithmic type of order known as an Iceberg.

 Traders can often detect an Iceberg order by observing:

-Iceberg levels can often be potential support/resistance areas due to the large volume that was traded.
+Iceberg levels can often be potential support or resistance areas due to the large volume that was traded.

-When a trader opts to engage at better prices, in lieu of more information, they have increased Info Risk.
-The trade-off here is that with Info Risk, you get a price that may be closer to your stop.
+When a trader chooses to engage at better prices, in exchange for having less information, they take on increased information risk.
+The trade-off with information risk is that, while you may get a better price, it is often closer to your stop.

 See: Price Risk